As summer draws to a close and the days become shorter, I always feel a little bit wistful as I put my hot peppers to bed for the winter.

 Alternatively, if you were overwintering your plants on a windowsill in your home, they’ll naturally be exposed to more light.

 As soon as you see signs of new growth, you can gradually start to increase your watering.
 If you applied fertilizer before dormancy, the plants should have everything they need to get a good jump on the growing season.

 If not, you can start your regular fertilizing schedule.
-Learn more about how to fertilize hot peppers in this guide. (coming soon!)
+Learn more about how to fertilize hot peppers in our guide. (coming soon!)

 After all risk of frost has passed, you can gradually harden them off in a protected location, over the course of a week, before setting them outdoors permanently.